OpenNebula/docs/source/operation/users_groups_management/manage_users.rst

 .. _change_credentials:

-Change credentials for users
+Change credentials for oneadmin or serveradmin
 ================================================================================

-For changing the credentials of oneadmin or serveradmin, you have the following links
+For changing the credentials of oneadmin you have to do the following:

-    - :ref:`oneadmin credentials <oneadmin_credentials>`.
-    - :ref:`serveradmin credentials <serveradmin_credentials>`.
+    .. prompt:: bash # auto

+        #oneuser passwd 0 <PASSWORD>
+        #echo 'oneadmin:PASSWORD' > /var/lib/one/.one/one_auth

+For changing the credentials of serveradmin you have to do the :ref:`following <serveradmin_credentials>`.

-.. note:: After changing the password, you have to restart OpenNebula ``one restart``
+.. note:: After changing the password of any user, you have to restart OpenNebula ``one restart``